 For us, we waited beside the Wilkins River at the designated jetboat collection point, but our scheduled jetboat never arrived.
 Apparently all the jetboats were busy that afternoon – so instead, the company (Wilkins River Jets) sent a helicopter to pick us up, which we decided was just fine by us!

 - 4 days of clothes, food and general hiking gear.
-Distances between huts are considerable, and the areas is remote, so be well prepped
+Distances between huts are considerable, and the areas are remote, so be well-prepped

 How To Get There